Skip to main content

 Definitions

-ARC, absolute reticulocyte count; CI, confidence interval; EVH, extravascular hemolysis; FACIT-Fatigue, Functional Assessment of Chronic Illness Therapy-Fatigue; HB, hemoglobin; IVH, intravascular emolysis; LDH, lactate dehydrogenase; PNH, paroxysmal nocturnal hemoglobinuria; RBC, red blood cell; ULN, upper limit of normal.
+ARC, absolute reticulocyte count; CI, confidence interval; EVH, extravascular hemolysis; FACIT-Fatigue, Functional Assessment of Chronic Illness Therapy-Fatigue; HB, hemoglobin; IVH, intravascular hemolysis; LDH, lactate dehydrogenase; PNH, paroxysmal nocturnal hemoglobinuria; RBC, red blood cell; ULN, upper limit of normal.

 References